pjbaur/python-blog-backend/README.md

 - **Dependencies**: External service dependency
 - **Setup**: Requires S3-compatible service configuration

 The application supports both local and S3 storage options, allowing flexibility depending on deployment needs.
-Local storage works well for development and testing, while S3 is recommended for production deployments.
+Local storage works well for development and testing, while S3 is recommended for production deployments. **I was storing images locally.
+Then I moved them to S3.
+TODO: It would be nice to configure to either.**

 ### Error Handling Strategy